 • And what is needed for this?

-KUNO kindly invites you to the presentation of the report ‘Linking Thinking’ on Friday 28 June.
+KUNO organized the presentation of the report ‘Linking Thinking’ on Friday 28 June.

 Kick off by: Joanna Macrae.

-- Gerrit-Jan van Uffelen, Van Hall Larenstein University,
+- Gerrit-Jan van Uffelen, independent consultant & lecturer Disaster Recovery Management at Van Hall Larenstein University.

-After that, we would like to discuss the findings of the report and necessary next steps with all humanitarian professional present.
+After that, the findings of the report and necessary next steps with all humanitarian professional present were discussed.